 What followed was transfers to and from 3 different Trusts and several different ITUs/Wards, with me sometimes being asked, in the absence of medical records, what’s the story so far.
 Paul being made to suffer bouts of pneumonia, sepsis, staph aureus bacteraemia, seizures and infections, fighting to be at peace, but brought back each time and in addition to that until the day he was finally at peace, his leg, which was nearly amputated, had never fully healed, it was often reddened, weeping and causing infection.
 The brain damage also affected his heart.
 We tend to forget sometimes the numerous other severe injuries he received; broken collar bone, broken arm, broken and vascularly damaged leg, smashed pelvis, damaged lungs, liver and spinal vertebrae and the countless operations, procedures and the blood transfusions, at least two, the first being at least of 10 units, he was given.

 They placed a Do Not Resuscitate order on him as early as August 2015 because of his condition and the brain damage which, as horrible as it was talking and thinking about, we agreed with as Paul wouldn’t have wanted CPR.
 Paul suffered infection, was given antibiotics, oxygen, PEG changes and other procedures often without family being informed of him becoming unstable and without consultation or question as to whether he would want any of these.
 A lot depended on whose care he was under at any given time.
 Some doctors would initiate discussion as to what Paul would or wouldn’t want, but it seemed every time meetings were held he would then be discharged to another hospital or ward under the care of someone new.
-Some doctors didn’t even want to raise any questions as to enquire about Paul as a person.
+Some doctors didn’t want to raise any questions as to enquire about Paul as a person.

 Four neurologists dealt with Paul over 18 months.
 After twelve months two said he was in a minimally conscious state (his last consultant plus a second opinion that the Trust had sought, who was also the Court’s/Official Solicitor’s consultant) another independent neuro-rehabilitation expert said he was in a permanent vegetative state.
 None of the experts were requested by us.
 Paul was non-responsive to us and it made no difference to what Paul would want and his beliefs.
-He would have wanted to be at peace irrespective of diagnosis.
+He would have wanted to be at peace and have nature take its course irrespective of diagnosis.
 The only difference to me seems to be it’s presumed a person in PVS can’t feel pain but one in MCS may.
 The category MCS didn’t used to exist and giving treatment to someone in PVS is regarded futile.
 Both reports didn’t provide much difference in prognosis anyhow.

 I now know several other families who have had relatives in a permanent vegetative state or minimally conscious state who have also died after Court of Protection hearings and others who have recovered consciousness after a few years but still can’t do anything for themselves, and recovered consciousness in this context means they still have no real awareness or realisation of who they are, who anyone else is, don’t have mental capacity, unable to talk, bedbound (or placed in a chair) doubly incontinent and nil by mouth; the same best case scenario that Paul was given, if he ever regained consciousness (and no one could say if that would ever happen) over the following 8 1/2 years (until 2025) of his life expectancy if kept alive.
 The reality of it, all of the families who have contacted me and those I have spoken to wish that their relative had died at the scene or shorty after.